Missing Malaysia plane puts new satellite sensors in the spotlight

 While automated signals giving an aircraft’s location could still be switched off, as may have happened in the Malaysian case, the new satellite sensors could still aid search and rescue efforts and help airlines save fuel.

-The German Aerospace Centre (DLR) is also working on a project with Luxembourg-based satellite firm SES and space electronics group Thales Alenia Germany, a joint venture between Thales and Finmeccanica.
+The German Aerospace Center (DLR) is also working on a project with Luxembourg-based satellite firm SES and space electronics group Thales Alenia Germany, a joint venture between Thales and Finmeccanica.

 Tony Tyler, head of global aviation association IATA, said the hunt for Flight 370 would drive interest in new solutions.